bruab/bruab.github.io/_posts/2022-04-27-competitor-analysis-considered-harmful.md

 tags: []
 ---

-It's a good idea to be aware of what your competitors are up to, but you must be extremely careful.
+It's a good idea to be aware of what your competitors are up to, but _please be careful_.

-In the absence of evidence to the contrary, you should assume that their strategy is misguided, ineffective, and doomed to fail spectacularly.
+Unless you know otherwise, you should assume that their strategy is misguided, ineffective, and doomed to fail.

-This is to protect you from the temptation - driven by fear - to copy whatever they're up to.
+Assuming this will protect you from the temptation to copy whatever they're up to.

 Giving in to this temptation can only lead to mediocrity and homogeneity.